MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 - Shows bag total, delivery, and grand total of the order.

-- Provide link to the specific product, allow easy alteration to sizes and colors etc.
+- Provides link to the specific product, allow easy alteration to sizes and colors etc.

 - If bag total is less than free delivery threshold, amount required to receive free delivery is shown.